yondonfu/comfystream/README.md

 The Stream URL is the URL of the [server](#run-server) which defaults to <http://127.0.0.1:8888>.

+> [!NOTE]
+> To run the UI on HTTPS (necessary for webcam functionality), use `npm run dev:https`.
+You'll need to accept the self-signed certificate in your browser.

 ## Limitations

 At the moment, a workflow must fufill the following requirements: